code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 }
 ```

-For the `Receiver`, Spring Boot takes care of most of the configuration when using a local Kafka broker with default settings.
-There are however two properties that need to be set explicitly in order to make our example work:
+For the `Receiver`, Spring Boot takes care of most of the configuration.
+There are however two properties that need to be explicitly set in the <var>application.yml</var> properties file:
 1. The <var>'kafka.consumer.group-id'</var> property needs to be specified as we are [using group management to assign topic partitions to consumers](https://www.confluent.io/blog/tutorial-getting-started-with-the-new-apache-kafka-0-9-consumer-client/).
 In this example we will assign it the value <var>'boot'</var>.
 2. The <var>'kafka.consumer.auto-offset-reset'</var> property needs to be set to <var>'earliest'</var> which ensures the new consumer group will get the message sent in case the container started after the send was completed.

-The code snippet below shows the properties specified using the YAML format in <var>/src/main/resources/application.yml</var>.

 ``` yml
 spring: